 What Is Spinal Cord Injury Awareness Month?

-Here are some of the most recent facts about spinal cord injuries, sourced from the National Spinal Cord Injury Statistical Center:
+Here are some of the most recent facts about spinal cord injuries according to the National Spinal Cord Injury Statistical Center:

-Males account for about 81% of new spinal cord injury cases.
+- 81% of new spinal cord injury cases occur in males.

 Life After Spinal Cord Injury